caocscar/workshops/pyspark sparksql/pyspark.md

 counts = df.groupBy(['RxDevice','FileId']).count()
 counts.show()
 ```
-**Note**: If we try to do another `show` command, it will recompute the counts dataframe.
-This is where the `persist` method would come in handy.
+**Note**: If we try to do another `show` command, it will recompute the *counts* dataframe.

+## Persistence
+Use the `persist` method to save the computation you performed to prevent it from being re-computed.
 ```
 ct = df.groupBy(['RxDevice','FileId']).count().persist()
 ct.show()